deestroy/SYSC-3303/readme.md

 ### Work Distribution
 #### Dhriti Aravind
 - Parsing the input txt file
+- Scheduler.java
+- FloorSubsystem.java
 - UML Diagram
-- readme
+- ReadMe

 #### Mohammed Jemal
 - UML Diargam
 - Javadoc documenting
-- readme
+- README.txt

 #### Aymaan Newaz
 - Elevator.java
--
+- README.txt
+- Set up instructions and testing

 #### Mohamed Selim
-- readme
+- ReadMe
 - Floor (button Events)
+- Cars.java
+- FloorSubsystem.java
+- ButtonPress.java

 #### Marwan Zeyada
+- Testing
-- readme
+- FloorSubsystem.java
-- sequence diagram
+- UML diagram
-- JUnit testing
--
+- README.txt

+#### ButtonPress.java
+ButtonPress is a container class for the messages that are passed back and forth through the components of the system.

 #### FloorSubsystem
 The floorsubstystem manages the floor threads.
 It registers any button presses and converts them into the "instruction" text format.
-The instruction is then sent to the Scheduler, which adds it to the list of scheduled tasks as necessary.
+The instruction is then sent to the Scheduler, which adds it to the list of scheduled tasks as necessary.#

 ##### Floors
-A floor has fields about its number, an Up and  Down button,..
+Has a button to input the direction the user wants to go to.
+It will send a message to Elevator.java when the corresponding button is pressed.

 #### ElevatorSubsystem
 The ElevatorSubsystem controls the Car threads.
 Whenever a Car is done with its task, the Elevator subsystem adds it to a "buffer" of free cars.